SpektraSystems/openshift-container-platform/docs/Lab 1: Introduction-to-Azure-Portal.md

 30 minutes

-### Exercise 1: Log into your Azure Portal and Verify access to the Subscription
+### Exercise 1: Log into your Azure Portal and deploy the pre-requisite environment

-In this exercise, you will log into the **Azure Portal** using your Azure credentials and you will verify the type of role you are assigned in this Subscription.
+In this exercise, you will log into the **Azure Portal** using your Azure credentials and you will vdeploy the pre-requisite environment.
 1.	**Launch** a browser and **Navigate** to https://portal.azure.com.
 Provide the credentials that you received via email.
 Click on **Sign In**.

 ![Azure Login](../images/3azure_login2.jpg)